*Post contains affiliate links

-Looking for a water filter for the shower?
+Looking for the best water filter for the shower?

 More and more people are seeking to reduce the level of contact they have with contaminants, directly onto their hair and skin, through the use of a water filter for the shower or a bath ball water filter.

-This article uncovers why some shower filters can be better than others, plus directs you to some of the best options available.
+This article uncovers why some shower filters may be a better option than others, plus directs you to some of the best options available.

 Whilst a small amount of chlorine will likely not do much harm, long term exposure and build-up of chlorine can damage hair and skin, both of which are highly absorbent.
 Chlorine is also re-vaporized in the shower, which means it can easily be inhaled into the lungs, plus the heat of the water opens your skin pores, allowing the skin to absorb contaminants more easily.